DFE-Digital/get-into-teaching-app/app/views/content/teaching-internship-providers.md

 ---
 title: Teaching internships
+heading: "Experience teaching with an internship"
 description: |-
   Find teaching internships to gain new skills and see what classroom life is like for £300 per week.
 Explore languages, computing, maths and physics internships.
 date: "2021-04-14"
 image: false
 promo_content:
     - content/train-to-be-a-teacher/promos/eta-promo-internships
+quote_list:
+  ql-1:
+    quotes:
+      - heading: "Chloe, former teaching intern"
+        text: "You’ll get the opportunity to experience a range of activities to help you get a feel for school life.
+Internships last 3 weeks, start in June and you’ll be paid £300 per week."
 backlink: /
 fullwidth: true
 content: